← All tools

 This tool flattens XML records into a CSV table.
 It selects the repeated child elements of the root as rows, and their child elements as columns.
 Attributes are also included as columns prefixed with @.
 Runs entirely in your browser.

-1. Paste or enter your input into the text field.
+1. Paste your XML document into the input area.

 3. The result updates instantly - no submit button required for most operations.